cyberark/katacoda-scenarios/conjur-ansible-ssh/conjur.md

-Conjur has been spinned up for you.
+We intiated Conjur for you, now let's verify that it is complete by checking the web interface.

+Note:
-Let's make sure it is up and running by accessing the web interface Please wait for a moment if it doesn't display "Your Conjur server is running!"
+Please wait for a moment if it doesn't display "Your Conjur server is running!"

 To access the web interface: